 - And the most important for photographers – posterizing only a part of the image, usually background to achieve flat tones.
 I have tried using it for product photography as a way to achieve a simple colored background or to remove imperfections from logos seen in the photographs.
 I found it difficult but maybe with patience and experience, I might get good at this.

 Posterize tool can vary from a simple tool to a fairly complicated one.
 Gimp provides it as a simple tool with a sliding control to vary the depth of gradations from 2 to 256, 2 being just two extremes of shades.
 Affinity photo has a fairly complicated tool.
+(To launch it in Affinity Photo, go to the layers tab on the right and click on the adjustments icon on the lower side of the panel)

 The Posterize tool in Affinity Photo has the usual slider which ranges from 1 to 128, where 1 represents the equivalent of 2 in Gimp.
 Apart from the slider, one of the most important settings available here is the Blend Mode.
 This gives a long list of options which change the way how posterization affects the image.
 The normal mode is what straight forward posterization does.
 There are modes that increase the effects of posterization on the darker side of the histogram or on specific colors.
 Some other modes even go close to inverting colors.
 The best part is that all these modes work in live preview mode and even scrolling through these modes, shows the effect on the opened photograph.